-But how is the motion of the upper strata cf the atmosphere from west to east to be accounted for?
+But how is the motion of the upper strata of the atmosphere from west to east to be accounted for?
 The answer to this will involve the entire theory of the great currents of atmospheric circulation.
 There is always a current of air towards a heated place along the earth's surface, like the draft towards a fire, and a compensating current of air away from it in the upper regions of the atmosphere.
-The equatorial latitudes being the hottest, there are currents to them from the higher latitudes, which bring with them the smaller velocity due to the rotation of the higher latitudes to which they flow.
-Moving with a less velocity than the earth is the same as moving from the east. and thus are the trade-winds constituted; they are from north-east in the northern hemisphere and from south-east in the southern.
-This is generally understood and believed; what follows is less generally understood, though I claim no originality for it.
+The equatorial latitudes being the hottest, there are currents to them from the higher latitudes, which bring with them the smaller velocity due to the rotation of the higher latitudes, and thus move less rapidly than the earth in those lower latitudes to which they flow.
+Moving with a less velocity than the earth is the same as moving from the east. and thus are the trade-winds constituted ; they are from north-east in the northern hemisphere and from south-east in the southern.
+This is generally understood and believed ; what follows is less generally understood, though I claim no originality for it.

-The air rises up over the equatorial regions like a column of smoke over a fire, and flows off towards the poles.
+The air rises up over the equatorial regions like a column of smoke over a fire, and flows off rowards the poles.
 Coming from the latitudes where the velocity of the earth's rotation is greatest, it carries that greater velocity with it, and spends the energy of its motion in the form of the west winds of the higher latitudes.
-The reason, then, that the upper strata of the armosphere (in all latitudes except on the equator) have a motion round the earth from west to east, is simply that they are at the same time moving from latitudes where the velocity of the earth's rotation is greater to latitudes where it is less.
-JOSEPH JOHN MURPHY
+The reason, then, that the upper strata of the armosphere (in all from west to east, is simply that they are at the same time moving from latitudes where the velocity of the earth's rotation is greater JOSEPH JOHN MURPHY to latitudes where it is less.